idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 ![FSelector information.gain() on cleaned data](GiveMeSomeCredit/original_varImpFSelector.png "FSelector importance")

-This `FSelector` feature analysis was performed *after the modeling stage* (the author was unfamiliar with it until after the modeling work had been completed) but it agrees pretty closely with what the first iteration classification tree found for its important variables.
+This `FSelector` feature analysis was performed *after the modeling stage* (the author was unfamiliar with it until after the modeling work had been completed) but it agrees pretty closely with what the first iteration *classification tree* found for its important variables.

 #### Second model iteration

-Here are comparisons with each model's variable importance from the second iteration of model building:
+Here are comparisons with each model's variable importance obtained during the second iteration of model builds:

 ![First iteration model feature importance](GiveMeSomeCredit/varImp2a_resized.png "First iteration model feature importance")